Efficient Pauli channel estimation with logarithmic quantum memory

-In this section we prove Theorem~\ref{thm:AdaptConLow_informal}, which gives an optimal lower bound on the number of measurements needed by any learning protocol without quantum memory:
+In this section, we prove Theorem~\ref{thm:AdaptConLow_informal}, which gives an optimal lower bound on the number of measurements needed by any learning protocol without quantum memory:

 \begin{theorem} The following holds for any $0<\epsilon\leq 1$.
-For any (possibly adaptive and concatenating) protocol without quantum memory that solves Pauli eigenvalue estimation (Problem~\ref{prob:def}) to error $\epsilon$ with at least large constant probability, the number of measurements the protocol makes must be at least $\Omega(2^n/\epsilon^2)$. \end{theorem}
+For any (possibly adaptive and concatenating) protocol without quantum memory that solves Pauli eigenvalue estimation (Problem~\ref{prob:def}) and even easier Pauli spike detection (Problem~\ref{prob:SpikeDetect}) to error $\epsilon$ with at least large constant probability, the number of measurements the protocol makes must be at least $\Omega(2^n/\epsilon^2)$. \end{theorem}